-On June 10, 2019, the Commission opened Docket No. UM 2024 to address the Alliance of Western Energy Consumers' (AWEC) petition for a general investigation into long-term direct access programs, which noted there was a near-term need to address Direct Access with regards to issues like the changing energy landscape, cost shifting, and competitiveness of a retail market, among others.
-The Commission granted AWEC's petition in Order No. 19-271.
+On June 10, 2019, the Commission opened Docket No. UM 2024 to address the Alliance of Western Energy Consumers' (AWEC) petition for a general investigation into long-term DA programs, which noted there was a near-term need to address Direct Access with regards to issues like the changing energy landscape, cost shifting, and competitiveness of a retail market, among others.1 The Commission granted AWEC's petition in Order No. 19-271.2

-On August 23, 2021, parties submitted straw proposals outlining positions on an array of Direct Access topics.
-The parties determined a procedural schedule on September 1, 2021, which the Commission determined would not provide sufficient time or an appropriate process to address the full scope of the issues in parties' straw proposals.
-On October 1, 2021, Administrative Law Judge (ALJ) Christopher J. Allwein's memorandum outlined the Commission's new direction for the docket.
-The Commission determined that a phased sequence with a non-contested rulemaking followed by a contested case process would allow for more "effective definition, narrowing, and processing of the issues in this proceeding."
-ALJ Allwein's memorandum narrowed the scope of issues in the first phase to Direct Access requirements stemming from HB 2021 and some elements of the parties' straw proposals.
+On October 1.
+2021, Administrative Law Judge (ALJ) Christopher J. Allwein's memorandum outlined the Commission's new direction for the docket.3 The Commission determined that a phased sequence with a non-contested rulemaking followed by a contested case process would allow for more "effective definition, narrowing, and processing of the issues in this proceeding."
+The memorandum narrowed the scope of issues in the first phase to Direct Access requirements stemming from House Bill (HB) 2021 and some elements of the parties' straw proposals.
 As part of Phase I, Staff drafted proposed language changes to Division 38 and developed policy guidance on a small set of additional issues.